MariammBello/terraform-webapp/README.md

 - Public IP: Use this to SSH into the server or configure your DNS.
 - Bucket Name: S3 bucket name for static file management.
 - SSL Domain: The domain (custom or .nip.io) configured for SSL.

+### Terraform destroy
+- After deplpoyment, don't forget to run ```terraform destroy``` to stop all resources and save cost.
+This means the website will be shut down

 #### Remember to replace the statics with yours